 In nature, carbon normally forms diamond or graphite.
 In the last few years, scientists have made other forms of carbon, with incredibly useful properties.
-One of them was discovered with a lump of graphite and a roll of sticky tape...
+One of them was discovered using a lump of graphite and a roll of sticky tape!

 Remember that the graphite structure has sheets of carbon atoms, covalently bonded within the layers.

-This picture shows buckmeisterfullerene.
+The picture above shows buckminsterfullerene.
 It's a ball shape, with a mixture of hexagonal and pentagonal rings.
 In total, there are 60 carbon atoms in the molecule.
 The round shape means that it can roll, so it's a good lubricant.

-Carbon is the basis for very many chemicals in nature and technology; the simple bonding patterns can be joined together in so many different ways.
-So many that we haven't discovered all the possibilities, or how we can use them all.
+Carbon is the basis for very many chemicals in nature and technology - the simple bonding patterns can be joined together in so many different ways.
+So many, in fact, that we haven't discovered all the possibilities, or how we can use them all.